-Resilient Cities 2018 participants will have the chance to discuss main urban resilience and climate adaptation challenges, directions, opportunities, gaps and future developments and carry those messages to the “Bonn talks” to positively influence and strengthen the dialogue process.
+Resilient Cities 2018 participants had the chance to discuss main urban resilience and climate adaptation challenges, directions, opportunities, gaps and future developments and carry those messages to the “Bonn talks” to positively influence and strengthen the dialogue process.

 Sessions of particular relevance

-Throughout the 3 days, there are several sessions that will particularly dive into the three questions through an inclusive, participatory, facilitative, solutions-oriented and multi-stakeholder dialogue.
+Throughout the three congress days, there were several sessions that covered the three questions through an inclusive, participatory, facilitative, solutions-oriented and multi-stakeholder dialogue.
 While all the sessions are part of the Talanoa Dialogue, the following ten are of particular relevance/interest to participants: